The Sims (video game): Gameplay

-The structure of the game is an artificial life program that is agent-based.
-The presentation of the game's artificial intelligence is advanced, and the Sims will respond to outside conditions independently, although often the player's intervention is necessary to keep the Sims on the right track.
-The Sims technically has unlimited replay value, in that there is no way to truly win the game, and the player can play indefinitely.
-It has been described as more like a toy than a game.
+The Sims is an artificial life game built around simulated characters who respond to needs, objects, and other Sims.
+Although Sims can act autonomously when free will is enabled, the player usually directs their actions, manages their household, and decides how they develop relationships, skills, careers, and homes.
+Because the game has no fixed win condition, it can be played indefinitely and has been described as more like a toy than a traditional game.

 Sims are influenced by the player to interact with objects or other Sims.
 Sims may receive guests at their home lot, invited or not, from other playable lots, or from unhoused non-player character (NPC) Sims.
 If enabled in the game's options, Sims have a certain amount of free will, allowing them to autonomously interact with their world; however, the player can override most of these autonomous actions by canceling them in the action queue at the top of the screen.
 Unlike the simulated environments in games such as SimCity, SimEarth, or SimLife, Sims are not fully autonomous.
 They are unable to take certain actions without specific commands, such as paying bills, finding a job, exercising, and conceiving children.
 Sims communicate in a fictional language called Simlish, which is mostly composed of blowing raspberries and saying nonsense.